alina-hartford/techcatalyst-de-AB/activities/week5/miniProject/README.md

 * Build an ETL pipeline that extracts data from S3, stages them in a Data Lake, and transforms data into a set of dimensional tables in Snowflake
 ### ETL Process
 * I first extracted all the song data JSON files from S3 and loaded them into Databricks so that I could utilize PySpark to transform the data into separate tables.
 I did the same process for all the user log data as well.
-* I created 4 dimensional tables: Songs, Artists, Users and Time
+* I created 4 dimensional tables (Songs, Artists, Users and Time) and 1 fact table (SongPlays):
    * For the Songs table I extracted the song_id, title, artist_id, year, and duration columns from the song data file.
 I partitioned this table by year and artist_id when I loaded the data back into S3 as a Parquet file.
    * For the Artists table I extracted distinct values of artist_id, artist_name, artist_location, artist_latitude, and artist_longitude columns from the song data file.
 I did not apply any partitions and loaded this file as a Parquet back into S3.
    * For the Users table I extracted distinct values of user_id, firstname, lastname, gender, and level columns from the user log data file.
 I did not apply any partitions and loaded this file as a Parquet back into S3.
    * For the Time table there were a couple of transformations I had to make before creating the dataframe.
 First I created a column datetime that would read the ts column from the user log data file as a unixtime value and convert it into a datetime value.
 Using this new column, I created 5 new columns: start time, year, month, day of month, and week of year.
 I took these new columns and created a new table for the time data, partitioned by year and month before loading it into S3 as a Parquet file.
-* I then created the
+   * I then created the SongPlays fact table.
+To create this table I had to first create a right join of the song dataframe and the user log dataframe.
+I then created a new column to generate a unique id for each row, based on the row number.
+The columns in the SongPlays tables were: songplay_id, datetime_id, year, month, user_id, level, song_id, artist_id, session_id, location, and user_agent.
+I partitioned this table by year and month as I loaded the table into S3 as a Parquet file.
+* After transforming the data in Databricks and staging this new data into S3, I loaded them into Snowflake so that the app developers could utilize Snowflake's interface to analyze the data.
+I created the tables and inserted the data for each of the 6 tables.

 ## Architecural Diagram
 ![Architectural_Diagram](https://github.com/user-attachments/assets/645bd199-9b25-4829-ba5c-15c2e3776093)